-e Kleen star
+e Kleene star

 e_1e_2 implicit concatenation

 $e_1.e_2$ explicit concatenation

 e_1 + e_2 disjunction

 (e) grouping

-On the alphabet $\Sigma = \{a, b\}$, the language denoted by the rational expression '(a+b)ab(a+b)' contains all words that contain 'ab'.
+For instance, on the alphabet $A = \{a, b\}$, the language denoted by the rational expression '(a+b)ab(a+b)' contains all words that contain 'ab'.

 The VAUCANSON library always needs to know on which alphabet a rational expression is defined in order to parse it.
-This alphabet can be indicated using option '--alphabet=ab' or the shorter form '-aab' (see subsection 2.5.1 for more details).
+This alphabet can be indicated using option '--alphabet=ab' or the shorter form '-aab' (see subsection 2.6.1 for more details).

-For instance, here is how to create an automaton that recognizes the same language as (a+b)ab(a+b), and make sure this automaton is equivalent to the automaton \mathcal{A}1 of Figure 2.1.
+For instance, here is how to create an automaton that recognizes the same language as (a+b)ab(a+b), and make sure this automaton is equivalent to the automaton A_1 of Figure 2.1.

+'''

-''' $ vcsn-char-b exp-to-aut -aab "(a+b)ab(a+b)" > aut.xml $ vcsn-char-b are-equivalent -v aut.xml a1.xml '''
+vcsn-char-b exp-to-aut -aab "(a+b)ab(a+b)" > aut.xml vcsn-char-b are-equivalent -v aut.xml a1.xml Automata are equivalent

+'''

 The '-v' is used to request a plain English output from are-equivalent.
 Without it, TAF-KIT would just set its status code.
-(See 2.5.2 for more details.)
+(See 2.6.2 for more details.)

-Caveat: because VAUCANSON builds rational expressions on the of words, the Kleen star operator and the weights (introduced in subsection 2.4.3) apply to words and not letters as it is usually the case.
-For instance 'ab' is the same rational expression as '(ab)', but it is different from 'a.b' or 'a.(b)'.
+Caveat: because VAUCANSON builds rational expressions on top of words, the Kleene star operator and the weights (introduced in subsection 2.4.3) apply to words and not letters as it is usually the case in other application.
+For instance 'ab' is the same rational expression as '(ab)' for VAUCANSON, but it is different from 'a.b' or 'a. (b)'.